 Medicare Advantage plans are available from private, Medicare-approved insurance companies, and are required to offer at least the same benefits as Original Medicare, except for hospice care, which is still covered under Medicare Part A.

 Original Medicare consists of Medicare Part A (hospital insurance) and Medicare Part B (medical insurance).
-If you’re seeking additional benefits that aren’t available under Original Medicare, you may want to consider signing up for a New Jersey Medicare Advantage plan.
-Offered by private insurance companies in New Jersey, Medicare Advantage plans cover the hospitalization and medical benefits offered by Original Medicare, usually with extra benefits like dental, hearing, and vision services.
+If you’re seeking additional benefits that aren’t available under Original Medicare, you may want to consider signing up for a Medicare Advantage plan in New Jersey.
+Medicare Advantage plans often include extra benefits like prescription drug coverage and routine dental, hearing, and vision services.